Batik cake

 Kek batik (lit.
 'Batik cake') is a type of Malaysian no-bake fridge cake dessert inspired by the Scottish tiffin, brought in the country during the British Malaya and Borneo period, and adapted with Malaysian ingredients.
-This cake is made by mixing broken Marie biscuits combined with a chocolate sauce or runny custard made with egg, butter/margarine, condensed milk, Milo and chocolate powders.
-The cake is served during special occasions like the Eid al-Fitr and Christmas.
+This cake is made by mixing broken Marie biscuits combined with a chocolate sauce or runny custard made with egg, butter/margarine, condensed milk, Milo and cocoa powder.
+The cake is served during special occasions like the Eid al-Fitr, Christmas and other festivities.